andreacalia/docs/completable-future/intro.md

 }, resultExecutor);
 ```

-The execution prints the following to the console:
+The execution produces the following:

 ```
 [producer-0] - Producer